appukuttan-shailesh/CONECT-INT_website/content/event/2023-07-10_seminaire-adrien-fois/index.md

 {{% callout note %}}
-Adrien Fois is a PhD Student at the Institute Lorrain de Recherche en Informatique et Ses Applications.
+Adrien Fois was a PhD Student at the Institute Lorrain de Recherche en Informatique et Ses Applications and now a Post-doc at INT.
 {{% /callout %}}